Maths

 Impact

 Teachers use end of topic assessment as an essential tool to help them evaluate learning and plan the next steps needed for the children.
 Regular monitoring of books and pupil conferencing shows a clear teaching sequence and progression through the school.
 Children are exposed to fluency, problem-solving and reasoning opportunities.
-Children for Year 1 to Year 5 complete the end of year NFER assessment so progress can be tracked through the school.
+Children from Year 1 to Year 5 complete the end of year NFER assessment so progress can be tracked through the school.

 The impact can be seen in the following ways: